Best Software

 Best for: Enterprise legal teams wanting AI agent capabilities

 ContractPodAi, now rebranded as Leah, is an enterprise CLM built around agentic AI that automates legal, procurement, and finance workflows.
 The Leah Agentic OS enables organizations to deploy AI agents across departments that handle contract triage, compliance checking, data extraction, and obligation monitoring with minimal human intervention.
-Leah was named a Leader in the 2025 IDC MarketScape and a Gartner CLM Visionary for five consecutive years.
+ContractPodAi reports that Leah was named a Leader in the 2025 IDC MarketScape and a Visionary in the Gartner Magic Quadrant for CLM for five consecutive years.

 For large in-house departments managing thousands of contracts, Leah's AI extraction and risk scoring capabilities are genuinely impressive.
 The platform reads contracts at a clause level, assigns risk scores, and supports M&A due diligence at scale.